XRFXLP/NVSentinel/docs/designs/012-health-events-exporter.md

 3. Start change stream from timestamp T
 4. Update resume token after each event; subsequent startups resume from last token

+Network failures during backfill or streaming are handled via retry mechanism and resume tokens (see Failure Handling above).

 To skip backfill and only export forward-looking events, set `enabled = false`.

 ```go